Variable#

 Note that the default lower bound is 0 (zero) and the default upper bound is 1 (one).
 If the relaxed versions of the discrete models is solved, binary variables are treated like positive variables with the upper bound of 1.

 Even though the only possible values are 0 and 1, a solver might return a value for binary variable that is only close to 0 or 1.
 Every solver works with tolerances and also uses a tolerance to determine if a value is close enough to an integer values.
 So it is unwise to use code as a[i].where[b.l[i]=1] = True because one will potentially miss some elements.
 A safe way to write such code is: a[i].where[b.l[i]>0.5] = True.
-Rounding the level of a binary variable after the solve is also possible, but it is not done by the solver or the solver link because even small rounding can lead to infeasibilities.
+Rounding the level of a binary variable after the solve is also possible, but it is not done by the solver or the solver link because even small rounding can lead to significant infeasibilities.

 Integer Variables#

-Integer variables are discrete variables that can take only values between their bounds.
+Integer variables are discrete variables that can take only integer values between their bounds.
 The user may change both bounds from the default value.
-The default lower bound is 0 (zero) and the default upper bound inside GAMS is float('inf'), and the same upper bound is passed on to the solver.
+The default lower bound is 0 (zero) and the default upper bound inside GAMSPy is float('inf'), and the same upper bound is passed on to the solver.

 Note that in relaxed model types the integrality requirement is relaxed.